 Depositary receipts - Depositary receipts are securities that evidence ownership interests in, and represent the right to receive, a security or a pool of securities that have been deposited with a bank or trust depository.
 Certain underlying funds may invest in American Depositary Receipts ("ADRs"), European Depositary Receipts ("EDRs"), Global Depositary Receipts ("GDRs"), and other similar securities.
-For ADRs, the depository is typically a U.S. financial institution and the underlying securities are issued by a non-U.S. or a U.S. entity.
-For other depositary receipts, the depository may be a non-U.S. or a U.S. entity, and the underlying securities may be issued by a non-U.S. or a U.S. entity.
+For ADRs, the depository is typically a U.S. financial institution and the underlying securities are issued by a non-U.S. entity.
+For other depositary receipts, the depository may be a non-U.S. entity, and the underlying securities may be issued by a non-U.S. or a U.S. entity.
 Depositary receipts will not necessarily be denominated in the same currency as their underlying securities.
 Generally, ADRs are issued in registered form, denominated in U.S. dollars, and designed for use in the U.S. securities markets.
 Other depositary receipts, such as EDRs and GDRs, may be issued in bearer form, may be denominated in either U.S. dollars or in non-U.S. currencies, and are primarily designed for use in securities markets outside the United States.
 ADRs, EDRs and GDRs can be sponsored by the issuing bank or trust company or the issuer of the underlying securities.
 Although the issuing bank or trust company may impose charges for the collection of dividends and the conversion of such securities into the underlying securities, generally no fees are imposed on the purchase or sale of these securities other than transaction fees ordinarily involved with trading stock.
-Such securities may be elses liquid or may trade at a lower price than the underlying securities laws of the United States.
-Therefore, less information may be available regarding these issuers than about the issuers of other securities and there may not be a correlation between such information and the market value of the depositary receipts.
+Such securities may be less liquid or may trade at a lower price than the underlying securities of the issuer.
+Additionally, the issuers of securities underlying depositary receipts may not be obligated to timely disclose information that is considered material under the securities laws of the United States.
+Therefore, less information may be available regarding these issuers than about the issuers of other securities and there may not be a correlation between